Terminal-K/MambaMOS/README.md

 </p>
 </div>

-⏰Code will be released soon.
+⏰Code and pretrained weight will be released soon.